Stock up! These options have zero added sugar or close to it—and you can get them all on Amazon.

 Amrita Chocolate Chip Coconut Minis

-These bite-size bars—made from dried fruit, cocoa powder, chia seeds, coconut, and brown rice protein—are free from allergens and ingredients commonly associated with intolerances, including gluten, dairy, soy, egg, and nuts.
-At just 3 grams of sugar per mini, you can get a chocolatey fix along with 4 grams of plant protein.
+These bite-size bars—made from dried fruit, chia flour, organic seeds, coconut, and brown rice protein—are free from allergens and ingredients commonly associated with intolerances, including gluten, dairy, soy, egg, and nuts.
+At just 4 grams of sugar per mini, you can get a sweet fix along with 2 grams of plant protein.

 Elan Granola Shot Paleo Mix